mediacloud/web-search/dokku-scripts/README.md

 To configure an instance, and update its code run:

 ```
-dokku-scripts/push.sh
+make deploy
 ````

-If the currently checked out branch is `prod` or `staging` the associated instance will be updated (requires git remote `mcweb_BRANCH` be set up.

-Otherwise, the logged in user's dokku instance will be used (using git remote `mcweb_USERNAME` set up by `instance.sh create USERNAME`)
+If the currently checked out branch is `prod` or `staging` the associated instance will be updated.
+Otherwise, the logged in user's dokku instance will be used.

-`push.sh` requires the current repo is "clean" (all changes checked in), and pushed (to to the mediacloud repo for staging and production, or to "origin" for user deployments).
+`make deploy` requires the current repo is "clean" (all changes checked in), and pushed (to to the mediacloud repo for staging and production, or to "origin" (possibly a private repo fork) for user deployments).

 A tag will be applied and pushed (for staging and user deploys the tag name is generated), for production, the tag name is vVERSION